HassanAbdelrahman/HMM_Simulations/README.md

-# HMM_Simulations
+# Simulation Code for Models and Fitting Algorithms
-Simulation scripts for continuous-time, multinomial, and Dirichlet-multinomial Poisson Hidden Markov Models
+This repository contains the code for the simulation study for the models and fitting algorithms proposed in the paper: arXiv:2409.12896.